QuantEcon/Expectations.jl/README.md

 E(x -> x; kwargs...)
 ```

+Expectations fall into a type hierarchy `IterableExpectation{NT, WT} <: IterableExpectation <: Expectation`
-Expectations are parametrized by `weights` and `nodes`, and can therefore be used as follows:
+Currently, only iterables are supported, and they are parametrized by `weights` and `nodes`, and can therefore be used as
+follows:

 ```julia
 h(x) = x^2